fablabnk/RVPCWorkshop/README.md

 The Olimex Risc-V personal computer with VGA and Keyboard and Woz like monitor.
 The purpose of this project is to make educational platform which people can use to learn RISCV assembler and experiment like in the old days in 1980s :)

 <img src="DOCUMENTS/RVPC-1.jpg" height=200>

+ 1. Build Guide show how to solder the RVPC
+ 2. Flashing alternative firmware to the CH32V003 chip using a Raspberry Pi Pico
+ 3. Code example for writing other display code

 # RVPC Build Guide